pabardina/blog-hugo/site/content/post/airflow-local-env.md

 With this Makefile, our developers don't have to use another command like docker, docker-compose or sops.

-* `make start` for deploy the stack
+* `make start` to deploy the stack
-* `make edit-secret` for edit variables or connections
+* `make edit-secret` to edit secret
-* `make apply-secret` for apply new variables or connections
+* `make apply-secret` to apply secret
 * `make clean`

 That's it !

-In part 2, I will focus on Airflow running in Kubernetes and how we deploy it with Helm.
+Git repository with code described in this article: [https://github.com/pabardina/airflow-example](https://github.com/pabardina/airflow-example)

 ## Part 2